machinat/sociably/docs/getting-started.md

   .start();
 ```

-This docs will bring you through how to make a cross-platform app with enriched conversational UIs step by step!
+This document will bring you through how to make a cross-platform app with enriched conversational UIs step by step.

 ## Install

 Machinat codebase is separated into packages that you can optionally install only what you need.
-First add the _core_ and _http_ module:
+First you need to add the `core` module and the `http` module for receiving HTTP request:

 ```sh
 npm install @machinat/core @machinat/http